 Eighty-one percent of survey respondents shared their intent to transform their factories and other facilities to better leverage cutting edge innovations.
 It's living proof that factories will be a key frontier in digital transformation - in this case, bolstered through the enablement of distributed manufacturing through 3D printing.
-How will you benefit from additive manufacturing in your digital transformation story?
+How will you face the digital transformation in manufacturing?

 Jabil's 2018 Digital Transformation Report

 Click the download button to get Jabil's report, based on a survey of more than 200 business and technology stakeholders.